 The Fiat factory warranty is transferable, so if you sell your Fiat before the warranty expires, the new owner gets whatever time and miles remain.

-The standard warranty that comes with Fiat CPO models is not as good as warranties in other auto brands’ CPO programs, as we’ll explain.
-There are actually two warranties, each with very different coverage intervals.
+Fiat CPO models come with two warranties, each with very different coverage intervals.
 The Powertrain Limited Warranty applies to the engine, transmission, and other driveline parts and lasts for 7 years/100,000 miles from the original in-service date when the car was new.

 The Maximum CareSM Limited Warranty is a comprehensive warranty covering most major vehicle systems, including more than 5,000 parts.
 However, it lasts just 3 months/3,000 miles following whatever portion of the original factory warranty remains.

-Another reason to consider an extended warranty for a Fiat is that the brand has fewer than 380 dealers across the U.S. These are mostly grouped with Chrysler, Dodge, Jeep, and Ram brand dealers.
-The nearest Fiat dealer might be far enough away to make getting repairs inconvenient.
-A third-party warranty enables you to have covered repairs performed at more than 30,000 franchises and independent facilities nationwide.
+There are several things worth considering to decide whether an extended warranty is worth it for your Fiat.
+First, the brand has fewer than 380 dealers across the U.S. that are mostly grouped with Chrysler, Dodge, Jeep, and Ram dealers.
+This means the nearest dealer to you might be too far away for repairs.
+A third-party warranty enables you to have covered repairs performed at more than 30,000 facilities nationwide.

-Something else to keep in mind about third-party warranties is that you can buy one after you purchase your car, in some cases even after the original factory warranty expires.
-For example, you could live with a new Fiat for the original warranty period and then decide if you’re going to keep it and will need the added coverage.
+Something else to remember about third-party warranties is that you can buy one after you purchase your car, sometimes even after the original factory warranty expires.
+For example, you could live with a new Fiat for the original warranty period and then decide if you will keep it and will need the added coverage.